Net income variables

 Hope this helps!

-#3 Updated by Tom MacInnes about 5 years ago
+#3 Updated by Tom MacInnes over 5 years ago

 Thank you Gundi, that's helpful.
 Can I just check (while you're here...) that I've got the right variable?
 I'm looking at Wave 2, and I think it's this one https://www.understandingsociety.ac.uk/documentation/mainstage/dataset-documentation/wave/2/datafile/b_hhresp/variable/b_hhnetinc3